eclipse-hono/hono/site/content/getting-started.md

 ~/hono/example/target/deploy/docker$ docker service ls
 ~~~

-You may notice that the list also includes two additional services called `hono-adapter-kura` `hono-service-messaging` which are not represented in the diagram above.
+You may notice that the list also includes two additional services called `hono-adapter-kura` and `hono-service-messaging` which are not represented in the diagram above.
 Together, they serve as a an example of how Hono can be extended with *custom* protocol adapters in order to add support for interacting with devices using a custom communication protocol that is not supported by Hono's standard protocol adapters out of the box.
-The following diagram shows how these services are integrated with Hono:
+The following diagram shows how such a custom protocol adapter is integrated with Hono:

 {{< figure src="../Hono_instance_custom_adapter.svg" title="Custom Protocol Adapter">}}

 * The *Kura Adapter* exposes Hono's Telemetry and Event APIs as an Eclipse Kura&trade; compatible MQTT topic hierarchy.
-* The *Hono Messaging* service, to which custom protocol adapters are required to connect in order to validate a device's registration status before published data is forwarded downstream.
-Note that Hono's standard protocol adapters connect to the AMQP Network directly (i.e. without going through Hono Messaging) because they can be trusted to validate a device's registration status on behalf of Hono Messaging themselves.
+* *Hono Messaging* is a service for validating a device's registration status.
+Custom protocol adapters must connect to this service in order to forward the data published by devices to downstream consumers.
+Note that Hono's standard protocol adapters connect to the AMQP Network directly (i.e. without going through Hono Messaging) because they can be trusted to validate a device's registration status themselves before sending data downstream.

 ## Starting a Consumer